Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: In-Context Linear Regression

 When using a softmax architecture with a prompt of finite length $L$, the theoretical risk reads as

 In what follows, we study the training dynamics of an attention layer with a softmax activation and a finite prompt, via the gradient flow associated with the risk $\cR^{\text{ICL}}_{L}$.
 Using previous results, this can be compared to the gradient flow dynamics with an infinite length prompt and a linear attention layer.
-To this end, we consider an intialization scheme, similar to the one considered by \cite{zhang2024trained}, given by the following block matrix structure
+To this end, we consider the same initialization scheme as in \cite{zhang2024trained}. \begin{assumption} The parameters $U,V$ are initialized by the following block matrix structure